The Southland's major criminal and civil cases heard in Cook County and Will County courts this week.

 Detectives allegedly kept him talking, after he asked for a lawyer, by saying a witness had identified him in a photo lineup.

 Prosecutors contend that Trainauskas met and spoke with detectives voluntarily and was not improperly detained.

 OAK LAWN — Myrna Jurcev, a community activist indicted for forging signatures on a referendum petition, appeared in a Chicago courtroom and was given another status hearing for Feb.
 28. Jurcev was charged with one felony count of mutilation of election materials and a misdemeanor count of disregard of the election code.
 If convicted, she faces up to three years in prison.

 ORLAND PARK — A sexual abuse case remains stagnant for at least another five weeks.
 Assistant state’s attorney Deborah Lawler told the court the state is in the same position it was last month: waiting on subpoenaed phone and employment records to arrive before concluding pretrial investigations.
-Kevin Skaritka, 35, is accused of sexually molesting a teenage girl in Orland Park and Palos Hills between 2009 and 2011.
+Kevin Skaritka, 35, is accused of between 2009 and 2011.

 MOKENA — After pleading not guilty to aggravated criminal sexual abuse, pretrial hearings have begun for an Aurora serviceman.
 Steven Sly, 22, a lance corporal in the U.S. Marine Corps, is accused of having sex with a teenage girl in a Mokena park last year.